PereiraJames/Gaydar/README.md

 Gaydar is a light-hearted Android app designed to provide a playful and humorous experience.
 Users can point the arrow icon at someone, hit generate, and the app will display a random outcome related to being 'gay' or not.
 The app features customizable outcomes based on user interactions, allowing for both a spontaneous and controlled experience.

+## Experimenting with App Creation

+Gaydar was my way of experimenting with phone app creation.
+It served as a valuable learning experience in mobile app development, user interface design, and playful interaction design.
+The project allowed me to explore and apply various techniques within the Android development environment, contributing to my growth as a developer.

 ## Features

 - **Randomized Outcomes:** Point the arrow icon, hit generate, and let the app humorously determine an outcome.